SGSVertigo/vertigo-instructions/RAF_Page.md

 Landing occurs at 290s.
 We can see that from both the height and force data.
 So what is happening at 220 and 230 seconds?

-Clues can be gathered here from a gps plot, Horizontal Force and orientation data.
+Clues can be gathered here from a GPS plot, horizontal forces and orientation data.

 ![](RAF-GPS-TRACK.jpg)